voteflux/flux-docs/docs/constitutions/aus.rst

 -  Treasurer: Jonathon Miller
 -  Party Agent: Jonathon Miller

-When the party’s application to the AEC is successful this constitution comes into effect and is adopted by the party.
+When the party's application to the AEC is successful this constitution comes into effect and is adopted by the party.

 The Leadership